-1 Period Daily Grades 11.
-12 Yearlong 1 Credit
+Grades 11, 12\ 1 Period Daily Yearlong 1 Credit

-Prerequisite: teacher recommendation and the following recommended courses: Honors 10th grade World Studies Honors 9th grade U.S. Studies academically capable students to critically analyze politics and governments, specifically US government and politics.
+Prerequisite: teacher recommendation and the following recommended courses: Honors 10th grade World Studies Honors 9th grade U.S. Studies

+This college-level course will challenge academically capable students to critically analyze politics and governments, specifically US government and politics.
 Students will be expected to interpret, examine, and analyze US politics, including the institutions, groups, belief systems, and ideas that make up the government and political system.
 The format of the class will include reading, writing, group work, analysis of primary and secondary sources, lecture, and oral/written assessment.

 NOTE: Students will be required to take the AP Exam in the spring with the district covering the test registration.
-Students receiving a 3, 4, or 5 on the exam will be reimbursed the \$65 test fee.
 Please note that this course will provide a strong basis for the rigors of additional college level classes in the junior and senior years.
-Also note that, depending on enrollment figures, this course may be offered on-line.